Take Poo to the Loo: History

 I call on you as Head of State to ensure that India rises to the challenge of ending open defecation.
-As a citizen of India, I am proud of our country's rich and varied culture; we have a beautiful land.
+As a citizen of India, I am proud of our country's rich and varied bacterial culture; we have a beautiful land.
 However, over 620 million people do not use a toilet and nearly as many accept this practice.
 The result is an unacceptable level of filth in our environment.
 This is why I have chosen to take a stand and raise my voice with that of many other young people.
 We want our sisters and brothers to survive, grow and develop as healthy individuals in a clean country.
 We urgently request your help.
 Together we can change India.

 The website of the campaign contains many puns and some unusual media, including a simple educational video game called Toilet Trek.
 The campaign also produced an official music video.
 The official mascot of the campaign is antihero "Mr. Poo", an anthropomorphic lump of excrement.